charu-lata/Unbalanced_Classification_Prb/README.md

 # Riskscore_vs_Claim
-Based on a dummy data of risk score given by site risk inspectors and past claims, find a model which best prdicts the claim.
+Based on a dummy data of risk score given by site risk inspectors and past claims, find a model which best predicts the claim given risk score.